skywhisperz/VideoCompressionTool/README.md

 Afterwards, just close and reopen any terminal instances and run the script.
 If you followed the steps correctly, it should work properly now.

+**You could also** just put the ffmpeg.exe binary in the same folder where the script is currently in.
+I'm not sure though, I haven't tested that yet

 ### macOS

 No macOS support (yet)